-Table V shows the parameters and results obtained using the ACRM/Peterson's Mark-Recapture method for smolt trap data in 2005 and earlier seasons.
+Table V shows the parameters and results obtained using the ACRM/Peterson's Mark-Recapture method for smolt trap data in 2006 and earlier seasons.
+The magnitudes of ad-clip Released Coho and Known Hatchery Releases that are shown in Table V include 6,510 marked smolts that are estimated to have passed the trap site between May 2nd and May 8th.
 The production estimates are also presented graphically in Figure 10.